Islandora/documentation/docs/technical-documentation/drupal-project.md

 # Introduction

-Islandora CLAW makes use of [drupal-project](https://github.com/drupal-composer/drupal-project), a composer template for Drupal projects.
-We augment it with Islandora CLAW specific changes, and need to occasionally pull in upstream changes.
+Islandora 8 makes use of [drupal-project](https://github.com/drupal-composer/drupal-project), a composer template for Drupal projects.
+We augment it with Islandora specific changes, and need to occasionally pull in upstream changes.
 The process below outlines how we will do it in a consistent manner.

 # Pull in upstream changes